googleapis/google-cloud-python/packages/google-cloud-ndb/README.md

-# Google Datastore `ndb` Client Library
+# Google Cloud Datastore `ndb` Client Library

 ## Introduction

-This is a Python 3 version of the `ndb` client library for use with [Google Cloud Datastore][0].
+This is an updated version of the `ndb` client library for use with [Google Cloud Datastore][0].

 * [Client Library Documentation](https://googleapis.dev/python/python-ndb/latest)